-Table 38.3 activities and Standards for Activities in the Ben Lomond Sub Zone Standards Non- Compliance Status 38.11.7 Building Height D The maximum height of buildings and structures as specified shall be: a.
-Buildings within the Bob's Peak Area: 10m. b.
+Table 38.3: Activities and Standards for Activities in the Ben Lomond Sub Zone Activity or Non- compliance Status Discretion is restricted to: The information requirements for aviation safety shall include provision of either a PT157 Determination issued by the Director of Civil Aviation New Zealand or an independent aviation safety assessment prepared by a suitably qualified professional. a.
+Aviation safety including helicopter landing area design and proximity to on ground structures and track networks; b.
+The frequency and intensity of daily and weekly flight numbers; c.
+Separation distance and potential effect on the operation of other existing or incompatible occupiers within the Ben Lomond Sub-Zone. d.
+Helicopter flight paths 38.11.9 Two or More Informal Airports within the Bob's Peak Area of the Ben Lomond Sub- Zone NC Standards Non-Compliance Status 38.11.10 Building Height D The maximum height of buildings and structures as specified shall be: a.
+Buildings within the Bob's Peak Area:10m. b.
 Passenger Lift Systems within the Bob's Peak Area: 12m. c.
-Buildings within the Lower Terminal Area: 17m.
-38.11.8 Building Coverage D The maximum building coverage within the Bob's Peak Area shall be 15%
+Buildings within the Lower Terminal Area: 18.5m.
+38.11.11 Building Coverage D The maximum building coverage within the Bob's Peak Area shall be 15%

-Rules - Non-notification of Applications 38.12
+38.12 Rules - Non-notification of Applications